mozilla/addons-server/docs/topics/api/addons.rst

     .. _version-edit-request:

     :<json object|array compatibility: Either an object detailing which :ref:`applications <addon-detail-application>` and versions the version is compatible with; or an array of :ref:`applications <addon-detail-application>`, where default min/max versions will be used if not already defined.
-See :ref:`version create <version-create-request>` for examples
+See :ref:`examples <version-compatibility-examples>`.
     :<json string compatibility[app_name].max: Maximum version of the corresponding app the version is compatible with.
 Should only be enforced by clients if ``is_strict_compatibility_enabled`` is ``true``.
     :<json string compatibility[app_name].min: Minimum version of the corresponding app the version is compatible with.
     :<json int license: The license id.